cypress-io/cypress/packages/electron/README.md

     - [ ] [`/circle.yml`](../../circle.yml)
         - Update the Docker `image`s to the new matching `browsers` image.
         - Update the `xcode` version to one with the same major Node.js version bundled.
 There is usually not an exact match, this is ok as long as the major version number as the same.
+    - [ ] If the Node.js major version number has changed, update `@types/node` across the monorepo to the latest version that is a semver-major match.
+        - Sometimes, this is not possible to do without a breaking change, because the `cli` uses `@types/node`.
+In this case, upgrade `@types/node` everywhere except `cli` and defer the `cli` types upgrade to the next breaking release.
     - [ ] Do a global search for the old Node.js version to identify any new areas that may need updating/unification, and update those locations (and this document!)
 - [ ] **Manually smoke test `cypress open`.** Upgrading Electron can break the `desktop-gui` in unexpected ways.
 Since testing in this area is weak, double-check that things like launching `cypress open`, signing into the Dashboard, and launching Electron tests still work.
 - [ ] **Fix failing tests.** Usually, these are due to breaking changes in either Node.js or Electron.
 Check the changelogs of both to find relevant changes.